-In the June 30, 2014, actuarial valuation, actuarial liabilities were determined using the entry age normal cost method.
-The actuarial assumptions included a 6.25% investment return assumption, which is based on the expected yield on the assets of the Town, calculated based on the funded level of the plan at the valuation date, and an annual medical/drug cost trend rate of 8% initially, graded to 5% over 6 years and included a 4.0% inflation assumption.
-The UAAL is being amortized over a 30 year period, with amortization payments increasing at 4.0% per year.
-The remaining amortization period at June 30, 2016 is 30 years.
+In the June 30, 2016, actuarial valuation, actuarial liabilities were determined using the entry age normal cost method.
+The actuarial assumptions included a 7.0% investment return assumption, which is based on the expected yield on the assets of the Town, calculated based on the funded level of the plan at the valuation date, and an annual medical/drug cost trend rate of between 10.5% and 6.8% initially, graded to 4.5% and 5.0% over 6 to 8 years and included a 3.5% inflation assumption.
+The UAAL is being amortized over a 30 year period, with amortization payments increasing at 3.5% per year.
+The remaining amortization period at June 30, 2017 is 30 years, open.